 Humanitarian Crisis in Afghanistan

-A humanitarian and human rights crisis is rapidly unfolding in Afghanistan as the country once again falls under Taliban rule.
+A humanitarian and human rights crisis is continuing in Afghanistan as the country continues under Taliban rule.
 The lives of human rights activists, particularly women’s rights defenders, are at risk.
-More than 500,000 people have been displaced since President Biden announced in April plans to withdraw US troops*, some 80 percent of whom are women and children.
-This brings the total number in need of humanitarian aid to more than 18 million.
+More than 679,000 people have been displaced since President Biden announced in April 2021 plans to withdraw US troops*, some 80 percent of whom are women and children.
+This brings the total number in need of humanitarian aid to more than 24 million.
 The crisis is exacerbated by the COVID-19 pandemic and an ongoing drought.

 *Number updated weekly.